veelenga/phrase-bridge/lambda/README.md

 # Phrase Bridge Bot

 A bot that posts phrases with audio to Telegram channels using OpenAI API.
-The bot reads predefined instructions and generates content using OpenAI's GPT models, then posts the generated content to specified Telegram channels.
+It reads predefined instructions and generates content using OpenAI's GPT models, then posts the generated content to specified Telegram channels.

 ## Usage